 - The Philadelphia Police Department drug hotline 215-686-3784

-This team also has the responsibility for coordinating federal investigations and prosecutions in cases related to, and involving, the following criminal organizations: 1) La Cosa Nostra; 2) Eastern European/Russian organized crime groups; 3) Asian organized crime groups; and 4) criminal organizations orginating in Italy, including the Sicilian Mafia, the Camorra, and the N'drangheta.
-The unit also handles "special circumstance" investigations, as well as matters involving human trafficking and outlaw motorcycle gangs.
+This team also has the responsibility for coordinating federal investigations and prosecutions in cases related to, and involving, the following criminal organizations: 1) La Cosa Nostra; 2) Eastern European/Russian organized crime groups; 3) Asian organized crime groups; and 4) criminal organizations originating in Italy, including the Sicilian Mafia, the Camorra, and the N'drangheta.
+The unit also handles "special circumstance" investigations, as well as matters involving outlaw motorcycle gangs.

-Assistant United States Attorney Karen Marston is Chief of the Narcotics and Organized Crime Unit, and Assistant United States Attorney Jerome Maiatico is Deputy Chief of the Unit.
+Assistant United States Attorney David Troyer is Chief of the Narcotics and Organized Crime Unit, and Assistant United States Attorney M.T.
+Soltis is Deputy Chief of the Unit.
 The staffing is augmented occasionally by Special Assistant U.S. Attorneys from local, state and federal agencies.
 This underscores the advantage of cooperative law enforcement when investigating and prosecuting organized crime groups.

-The Corruption, Tax Fraud and Civil Rights Unit handles the following matters:
+The Corruption and Civil Rights Unit handles the following matters:

 - Major public official corruption involving local, state and federal officials, including bribery, kickbacks and extortion